 Over the past two decades, Ms Anton has worked in the Australian Public Service with wide ranging experience in legislation, regulation, policy and program delivery, including the establishment of the Government’s Computer Emergency Response Team (CERT), which is the primary point of contact for Australian businesses to prevent and respond to malicious activity.

-Ms Anton holds a Bachelor of Science with Honours and Master of Management from the Australian National University (ANU).
-She has also completed the company Director Course from the Graduate of the Australian Institute of Company Directors and the Executive Development Program, National Security College, ANU.
+Ms Anton holds a Bachelor of Science with Honours, and a Master of Management from the Australian National University (ANU).
+She has also completed the Company Directors Course from the Australian Institute of Company Directors from the National Security College’s Executive Development Program.